 Ind. reports 1 new COVID death in Vanderburgh Co.

-It shows 52 new cases in Vanderburgh County, 15 new cases in Gibson County, 10 new cases were in both Dubois and Warrick counties, four new cases were in both Posey and Pike counties, two cases were in Perry County and one new case was in Spencer County.
+The state coronavirus map shows 27 new cases in Vanderburgh County, 17 new cases in Dubois County, 12 new cases in Gibson County, eight new cases in both Posey and Warrick counties, four new cases in Perry County, three new cases in Spencer County and one new case in Pike County.

 Any Hoosier 12 and older can schedule a COVID-19 vaccination appointment at any vaccine clinic at https://ourshot.in.gov.